sky-uk/kfp-operator/DEVELOPMENT.md

 make integration-test-up
 ```

-You can now run the integration tests as follows:
+You can now run the integration tests as follows (this can take several minutes to complete):

 ```sh
 make integration-test
 ```